ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 ### Session timeout

-- Upon session time out, you may see “Something went wrong” error.
-Go to [Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and log in again.
+- When a session times out, a “Something went wrong” error may appear.
+To resolve, go to [Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and log in again.